NeoHW/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

-**Note:** The lifeline for `AddTagCommandParser` and `AddTagsCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+**Note:** The lifeline for `AddTagsCommandParser` and `AddTagsCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 </box>